ttran375/testing-rest-api/README.md

 * **For the server:**

-  Open the integrated terminal and run:
+  Open a integrated terminal and run `yarn`:

   ```sh
   yarn